vtex-apps/search-result/docs/README.md

 | Prop name       | Type            | Description        | Default value |
 | --------------- | --------------- | ------------------ | ------------- |
 | `htmlElementForButton` | `enum` | Which HTML element will be displayed for `Show previous` button component.
 Possible values are: `a` (displays a `<a>` element with `href` and `rel` attributes)  or `button` (displays a `<button>` element without `href` and `rel` attributes). | `button` |

+#### The `search-fetch-pagination` block

+The `search-fetch-pagination` block renders a Numeric Pagination component used to load a specific result page.
+Also the Show Previous and the Show More arrows are displayed in order to fetch the prev page and the next page.

 #### The `search-products-count-per-page` block